 Af,g ~ Gamma(αg,βg)

 where the αg and βg parameters were dependent on the season or age class associated with any given altitude observation.
-This model structure allowed the distribution of flight altitudes to be estimated for each season and age class separately, but with shared inference of error terms μbias and σerror.
+This model structure allowed the distribution of flight altitudes to be estimated for each season and age class separately, but shared inference of error terms μbias and σerror as we had no a priori reason to believe that the GPS measurement error would change in function of sex and age.

 We implemented these models using Bayesian Markov Chain Monte Carlo using Stan (Stan Development Team 2024) running 4 chains at 15,000 iterations with 7,500 warmup iterations.
 We checked all models for convergence using trace plots and ensured that R-hat values were <1.1.
 We ran models using the scaled height above ground level estimates for Ar, and back-transformed all parameter estimates into meters AGL for evaluation.
 We described the posteriors of parameters describing flight altitude distributions by simulating a gamma distribution for each posterior value of α and β, and sampling the mean and median of each simulated distribution.
 We estimated the number of flight locations from the base, season, age, and sex models by summing estimated I values.
-We summarized posteriors for all parameters using median values and highest density credible intervals following the guidelines outlined in Makowski et al. (2019).
+We summarized posteriors for all parameters using median values and highest density credible intervals (HDI) since they allow for more conservative estimates when the posterior densities are skewed (Kruschke 2014, Makowski et al. 2019).
 We also calculated the probability of superiority, or the likelihood of one group having a higher parameter value than another group, for season, age, and sex models following Ruscio (2008).

 Comparison of flight altitudes to other metrics